OpenClaw Web Search Skill: Complete Setup and Usage Guide

 Learn how to set up and use the OpenClaw Web Search skill with Google Custom Search API for real-time internet access and research.

-The Web Search skill is the most-installed OpenClaw extension with 2,100 GitHub stars because it addresses the biggest limitation of AI models: knowledge cutoff.
-Without this skill, OpenClaw can only answer questions based on what it learned during training.
+The Web Search skill addresses the biggest limitation of static AI models: knowledge cutoff.
+Without it, OpenClaw can only answer from prior training context.
 With Web Search enabled, OpenClaw gains real-time internet access to verify facts, research current events, and pull the latest information from across the web.

 This guide covers everything from Google Custom Search API setup through advanced usage patterns and cost optimization.